oroinc/documentation/backend/setup/system-requirements/index.rst

 .. note::

-    It is recommended to disable `phar` PHP extension to reduce the risk of |PHP unserialization vulnerability|.
+    It is recommended to disable `phar` PHP extension to reduce the risk of PHP unserialization vulnerability.

 Enterprise Edition Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~